mromer08/core-code-from-scratch-readme/src/corecode-boost-challenges/mock-interview.md

     2. Check LinkedIn company employees career growth, add them as friends!
     3. What you validate and celebrate of the company

+> Telus International is a Canadian based company that provides customer service, IT, and business process outsourcing solutions to clients globally.
+They have a strong reputation for delivering high-quality services and have been in the industry for over 20 years.

 7. **Why are you interested in this position?
 (1-2 sentences)**
     1. Mention how you can you add value to a team in X position